DavidAntliff/esp32-freqcount/README.md

 # esp32-freqcount

-ESP32 Application to accurately count frequency of pulses on a GPIO using Pulse Counter, RMT and Interrupt.
+ESP32 component to facilitate accurately measuring the frequency of pulses on a GPIO using Pulse Counter, RMT and Interrupt.

 The RMT generates a pulse of precise length, which is mapped to a GPIO.